Grades aren’t everything

 The point of this speech is to let you know why grades don’t define us people, and why we can still succeed without high marks, and understanding what education actually is, I think, is a very important part of that.
 The reason we come to school is to learn; that’s the gist of it.
 School is supposed to help us learn and understand the world around us, understand the people around us and understand who we are as individuals, as well as giving us basic knowledge in certain areas to set us up when we step out into our adult lives.
 But the change from, “I come to school to learn,” to “I come to school to get good grades,” has thrown the whole idea of what education actually is, into the gutter and this, as I see it, has caused some major issues.

 As I said before, we see our success in school as a reflection of how intelligent and capable we are as individuals.
 High grades seem to reflect high intelligence and capability and low grades the complete opposite.
 This mindset has caused several major problems when it comes to the mental well-being and self esteem of students in today’s society.
 Depression and anxiety rates among students have increased dramatically during the past few decades and, sadly, the pressure to do well in school and low grades is a major contributing factor to that.
 A 2002 study at the University of Michigan found that 80 percent of students surveyed based their self-worth on academic performance.
 I know I have, at one point or another, felt useless and incapable after getting low scores on tests and exams.
-Looking back, this seems almost unfair, but I now understand that basing self esteem on my test scores isn’t right, and here are some reasons why.
+Looking back, this seems almost unfair, but I now understand that basing self esteem on test scores isn’t right, because as I now know, our grades can’t accurately reflect our intelligence, and here are some reasons why.

-*I know from experience that to be good at something, you have to be somewhat passionate about it.
+I know from experience that to be good at something, you have to be somewhat passionate about it.
 I for example, love to write and play music.
 Last year my band entered in the annual Smokefree Rockquest and made it through to the regional finals and to be honest we were totally stoked.
 I honestly believe that the only reason we made it through was because we were passionate about what we were doing.
 Our motivation for getting together every weekend and entering into this competition was our love for the music we created and the satisfaction of being able to share that with the world.
-I can safely say that my intelligence and ability was reflected more genuinely when I was doing something I loved.
-Sadly, I can’t say that I’m as passionate about my grades.
-Sure I want to be a high achiever but I don’t think when I’m writing a two-thousand word essay that, “I’m loving this and a, having an awesome time and can’t wait to share this with the world.”
+I can safely say that my intelligence and abilities were reflected more genuinely when I was doing something I loved.
+Sadly, I can’t say that I’m as passionate about school.
+Sure I want to be a high achiever but I don’t think when I’m writing a two-thousand word essay that, “I’m loving this and having an awesome time and can’t wait to share this with the world.”
 I think I can safely say the same for a majority of students at our school.
 Because we’re not as passionate about school then we are other things like sport or video games or music, to list a few, then our true ability isn’t reflected in our grades.
-To put it simply, just because you’re not interested in what you do, doesn’t mean you’re —–.
+Because of the way we’ve been taught to perceive grades, we recognize failure in school as a lack of intelligence despite the fact that we’re not giving our all to our work because we’re not really that engaged in what we’re doing.
+To put it simply, just because you’re not interested in what you do, doesn’t mean you’re unintelligent.

-Ivan’s story stood out to me because he came from a place where he wasn’t doing well in school, failing all of his classes and felt like an outcast in his family, to becoming know worldwide for doing something he loved.
-He seemingly defied all odds, creating something from seemingly nothing, or so it would seem.
-I think the reason Ivan succeeded in becoming successful because he was passionate about what he was creating.
+Ivan’s story stood out to me because he came from a place where he wasn’t doing well in school and failing all of his classes, to becoming know worldwide for doing something he loved.
+He defied all odds, creating something from nothing, or so it would seem.
+I think the reason Ivan succeeded in becoming successful is because he was passionate about what he was creating.
 To me, Ivan is a clear example of discarded and discouraged creativity.
 During his childhood, he was put through multiple different schools, only to result in the same outcome each time.
 There seemed to be no other option for him, according to his parents, so he was treated like an outcast.
-Because Ivan was eventually allowed to show the full extent of his creative abilities, he was able to succeed without fantastic grades.
+Because Ivan was eventually allowed to show the full extent of his creative abilities, he was able to succeed, even without fantastic grades.